-Founded in September 2014 as a small Meetup group of Charleston women working in technology, our membership has grown to over 3,000 leaders, educators, students and tech professionals who seek to achieve greater diversity across all STEM fields in our region by increasing opportunity, participation and achievement by women and minorities in the tech community.
+Founded in September 2014 as a small Meetup group of Charleston women working in technology, our membership has grown to over 3,000 leaders, educators, students and tech professionals who seek to achieve greater diversity across all STEM fields in our region by increasing opportunity, participation and achievement by women in the tech community.
 Our mission is to Connect, Support & Prepare Women of all ages for Careers in Technology.

 Charleston Women in Tech provides opportunity on many different levels, from hosting our quarterly events with stellar speakers at various tech companies in Charleston, to online webinars & easy access to the resources & people you need to help you on your path.

 Attend our events, Join our discussions, Find your MentorDiscover the network & resources that are here for you.

 We are an all-volunteer fueled organizationFind mutual aid through gifts of time, expertise, investment or space.

 Do you know what you don’t know?Get to your next level faster with expert help.

 An all-volunteer fueled 501c3, Charleston Women in Tech’s leadership consists of accomplished professionals from Charleston’s local and global technology companies.